aimansae/my-chalet/README.md

 - Select as 'Deployment method': 'GitHub'.
 - Search and Connect the relevant GitHub repository.
 - Under 'Manual deploy' choose the correct branch and click 'Deploy Branch'.
 </details>

+## Final Deployment:
+Turn Debug mode on setting.py to False

+## Credits
+- A huge credit goes to mentors Martina T. and Rohit S. who helped me with great suggestions, documentation and resources in order to deliver the project respecting the assessment criterias.
+ - Code Institute Tutors were highly consulted, especilly for reservation and edit functionality.
+ - Code Institute Slack channel was consulted for advices, error resolution and project ideas.

 [Back to Top](#table-of-contents)